Recap: Children Of Time S 1 E Finale

 - Diligence: Beth's hard, faithful work towards rescuing Holmes and Watson and restoring Time, as well as keeping Sally and the Irregulars safe.

-- Humility: Sally is simply comfortable with herself.
+- Humility: Sally is simply comfortable with herself, for the most part.
 Beth, on the other hand, has serious self-esteem issues.

 - Kindness: Both women, though serious props to Beth for her handling of Holmes in his worst moments.